How To Determine If You Should Buy A House

-Let’s take a look at a few of the most common questions first-time home buyers have.
+Let’s take a look at a few of the most common questions first-time homebuyers have.

 From there, the length of time it takes to get a mortgage depends on your lender.
 The technology behind Rocket Mortgage® is designed to get you into the home of your dreams in less time.

 The best time of the year to get a deal on a home is in the first quarter, according to information from real estate database Zillow.
 That means you’re more likely to pay less for your property if you start shopping from January to March.
-However, you shouldn’t let the data stop you from shopping for a home year-round.
+However, you shouldn’t let the data stop you from shopping for a home when you’re ready.
 You may be able to find a hidden gem at any time of year, and you’ll want to be ready when it goes on sale.

 Start by determining how much home you can afford.
-Play around witha mortgage calculator to get an estimate of your monthly mortgage payment at different home prices.
+Play around with a mortgage calculator to get an estimate of your monthly mortgage payment at different home prices.
 You may also want to create a wish list that includes things you want and absolutely need in a home.
-This will make shopping for a property easier and help you narrow down your search.
+This will make shopping for a property easier, and help you narrow down your search.

 Once you have a rough idea of what you want in a home, get preapproved for a mortgage.
 Your lender will look at your financial documentation and tell you how much of a loan you can get, which can give you a more realistic idea of how much home you can afford.
 From there, you can work with a qualified real estate agent in your area and begin your hunt for the perfect home.

-It’s important to ease into the home buying process if you’re not ready.
 If you have a stable career, enjoy where you live, have a down payment and understand all of the costs of owning a home, you might be ready to buy a house.
 But you might want to stick with renting if you still have excessive debt, think you might switch careers soon or you don’t have an emergency fund.